mees-/journal-posts/entries/first-entry.md

 I initially wanted to develop this application for my private journal but once I got it running and looking sort of what I want it to look like I couldn't not publish it.
-And since I want to publish it it should probably have at least one post.
+And since I want to publish it, it should probably have at least one post.

 That's my first post.
 I'll probably (hopefully) make some more improvements.
 One